 There are 7 start dates each year and students can enrol for 3,4,5,8,12 or 24 weeks.
 Over the course of 24 weeks we will fit in 200 hours of Spanish lessons around our adventure for the day, with learning designed to be interactive and spontaneous.
 Rather than being cooped up in classrooms we will take our Spanish lessons in the open air of South America to make speaking Spanish seem entirely natural, thus progressing our written and oral communication from the very first day.
 Our Spanish skills will progress so much during our time here that for eight weeks we will be able to interact naturally with the local community as we work on local community volunteer projects.
 As well as improving our Spanish, aiding an under privileged yet extremely beautiful part of the country will also give us the opportunity to help with some extremely necessary and worthwhile local volunteer projects, gain some amazing new friends, and take home amazing memories and stories to tell for years to come.

-These prices are very comprehensive with no hidden extras!
+Our prices are very comprehensive with no hidden extras!
 We can also assist booking your internal flight from Caracas to Barcelona (where we will provide airport transfer to our Caribbean Lodge on Playa Colorada).

 Upon request we can assist with process of earning Academic Credits.